 - The stuffing can be cooked up to 1 day before your holiday dinner and gently reheated.

-You need to touch the bread and evaluate the texture to get the perfect stuffing with a crispy golden top and a soft bread pudding-like interior.
+We add broth to the stuffing to rehydrate the dried-out bread.
+Therefore, you need to touch the bread and evaluate the texture to get the perfect stuffing with a crispy golden top and a soft bread pudding-like interior.

 Do the bread pieces feel spongy?
 If yes, there is enough liquid.